mcjauregui72/CNN_MedImageClassification/README.md

 | ensemble_model |        0.964473 |           0.238297 |          0.601385 |
 | chained_model  |        0.793376 |           0.660674 |          0.727025 |

+Best Model: The chained_model achieves the highest composite score, combining good accuracy and consistency.
+Most Consistent Model: The ensemble_model has the highest balance score but suffers from low accuracy, reducing its practical utility.
+General Performance: The first_model and second_model are very similar in terms of composite scores, with the second model having slightly better consistency.
+Recommendation: Use the chained_model as the primary choice due to its balance of accuracy and consistency.

 ## Model Performance Summaries

   first_model
   * Training performance: With high training accuracy and relatively low training loss, first_model learned well on the training dataset.
   * Validation performance: Moderate accuracy but higher loss suggested overfitting.
 The first_model performed better on the training data than on the unseen data.
   * Testing performance: A further drop in accuracy and increase in loss with the testing data confirmed that first_model generalized poorly to new data.
+  * Demonstrated moderate balance and consistency, but not the highest composite score of all four models.
   * Conclusion: first_model is strong on training data but overfits, resulting in poor generalization.

 second_model
   * Training performance: second_model demonstrated moderate training accuracy and loss, suggested reasonable learning ability on seen data.
   * Validation Performance: that accuracy and loss improved on the validation data indicated less overfitting and better generalization than with first_model.
   * Testing Performance: significant drop in accuracy and increase in loss signaled overfitting and poor generalization on fully unseen data.
+  * Demonstrated moderate balance and average accuracy, which appear to be masking the poor testing performance.
   * Conclusion: second_model generalized well to the validation data but could not maintain similar performance on the test data.

 ensemble_model
   * Training performance: Very low accuracy and high loss indicated underfitting; the ensemble_model failed to capture meaningful patterns in the training data.
   * Validation performance: Similarly low accuracy, coupled with high loss, indicated the ensemble did not improve performance over either of the submodels.
   * Testing performance: Again, accuracy and validation scores confirm the chosen ensemble strategy did not improve performance.
 Giving the two submodels equal weight when averaging their predictions was ineffective at predicting class assignments.
+  * Demonstrated the highest balance score but suffered from the lowest accuracy, reducing its utility in practice.
-  * Conclusion: Very low training, validation, and test accuracy scores - coupled with high training, validation, and testing losses, indicated ensemble_model struggled to fit and generalize across all datasets.
-The model demonstrated poor optimization and learning capability, despite a high balance score.
+  * Conclusion: Very low training, validation, and test accuracy scores - coupled with high training, validation, and testing losses, indicated ensemble_model struggled to fit and generalize across all datasets. ensemble_model demonstrated the poorest optimization and learning capability, despite the high balance score.

 chained_model
   * Training performance: Moderate accuracy and loss scores indicated a well-trained model with a good learning process and limited overfitting.
-  * Validation performance: lower accuracy than training accuracy, with more loss than training loss, suggested some overfitting on the validation data.
+  * Validation performance: lower accuracy than training accuracy, with more loss than training loss, suggested some overfitting.
   * Testing performance: Because accuracy was higher, and loss lower, than with first_model and second_model, chained_model exhibited better generalization to unseen data than the submodels.
+  * Acheived the highest composite score among the four models, demonstrating good accuracy and consistency.
-  * Conclusion: chained_model achieved the best generalization, balancing training, validation, and testing performance among all four models.
+  * Conclusion: chained_model achieved the best generalization, balancing, training, validation, and testing performance among all four models.

-The chained_model demonstrates the best balance between training, validation, and testing performance, making it the most effective model in this comparison.

-The first_model suffers from overfitting, performing poorly on validation and testing data despite good training results.
-The second_model generalizes slightly better on validation data but fails on the test set, possibly due to insufficient capacity to learn complex patterns.
-Ensemble Model Failure: The ensemble_model is ineffective, underperforming all other models.
-This suggests issues with how the predictions from first_model and second_model are combined or weighted.

-Both training accuracy (25.77%) and validation accuracy (23.61%) are extremely low, with very high losses in all datasets.
-This indicates that the ensemble model is underfitting the data significantly, failing to capture patterns in both the training and validation datasets.
-The testing accuracy (24.44%) and testing loss (1.4087) are similarly poor, showing no improvement over the individual models.

-Performance of chained_model:
-The training accuracy (77.49%) and training loss (0.53855) indicate decent learning on the training data.
-The validation accuracy (63.89%) is slightly lower than the training accuracy, with comparable loss values.
-This suggests mild overfitting.
-The testing accuracy (56.83%) and testing loss (0.95621) are higher than both first_model and second_model, showing that chained_model generalizes better than the individual models.
-Conclusions:
-Best Model:

-The chained_model is the best-performing model overall, with a reasonable balance of training, validation, and testing performance, indicating that it generalizes better to unseen data compared to the other models.
-Issues with Ensemble:

-The ensemble_model is significantly underperforming, likely due to poor integration of the individual model predictions or improper weighting of their contributions.
-Recommendations:

-Address overfitting in first_model (e.g., using regularization, data augmentation, or more diverse training data).
-Investigate why second_model performs poorly on the test set despite good validation accuracy.
-Revisit the architecture and weighting strategy of ensemble_model to improve its performance.
+With decent learning on the training data, mild overfitting, and the best generalization of all four models, the chained_model demonstrated the best overall performance.
+It also achieved the highest composite score, indicating it was the most balanced and accurate of the models.